2024 Lamborghini Super Trofeo Europe

-The 2024 Lamborghini Super Trofeo Europe is the seventeenth season of the Lamborghini Super Trofeo Europe.
+The 2024 Lamborghini Super Trofeo Europe was the sixteenth season of the Lamborghini Super Trofeo Europe.
 The season began on 19 April at Imola, and finished on 15 November with the World Final at Jerez, featuring 6 rounds.

 Calendar

 The calendar for the 2024 season was released on 2 November 2023, featuring six rounds.
 On 18 November, Lamborghini announced that they will hold the World Finals at Jerez.